domesticatedviking/TextyMcSpeechy/README.md

 - Make a custom TTS model by converting a generic voice dataset into another voice using an RVC model.
 - Rapidly train high quality TTS by using pretrained checkpoint files

-## June 2 2024:  Feature update: Better management of datasets and pretrained checkpoints.
+## June 3 2024:  Feature update: Better management of datasets, pretrained checkpoints, improvements to multi-language support.
-- Saving datasets and pretrained checkpoint files for future use has been a bit cumbersome up to this point.
-This update fixes that.
 - Voice datasets will be built in `tts_dojo/DATASETS` by a new dataset builder script.
 This replaces the previous dataset sanitizer.
 - Datasets are now automatically symlinked rather than copied to the dojo directory.
 - Default options for pretrained checkpoint files are now organized in `tts_dojo/PRETRAINED_CHECKPOINTS`.
 - You can store default checkpoints for traditionally male and female voice types for all three quality settings.
-- A downloader script now populates the pretrained checkpoints directory.
-This is currently set up with links for `en-us` only but will download checkpoints for other languages if links are changed in the script.
-I plan to rework this script to make it easier for other languages to be added.
+- Automatically populate the pretrained checkpoints directory with `download_defaults.sh`.
+Links are stored in `PRETRAINED_CHECKPOINTS/languages/<language_code>.conf` Currently I only have set up defaults for `en_US`, and would appreciate pull requests for `.conf` files for other languages.
 - The `MY_FILES` folder and `add_my_files.sh` have been removed .    `start_training.sh` now handles everything.